Bahar Pars

-Bahar Pars (بهار پارس; born 28 March 1979) is an Iranian-Swedish actress and director.
+Bahar Pars (بهار پارس) is an Iranian-Swedish actress and filmmaker.
+She has performed on stage and screen, and is best known for her supporting role in the 2015 film A Man Called Ove.

-Early life
+Early life and education

-Pars was born in Shiraz, Iran, and came to Trelleborg, Sweden in 1989 with her family after the war between Iran and Iraq.
-Between 2003 and 2007 she studied to become an actress at Teaterhögskolan in Stockholm (nowadays Stockholms dramatiska högskola).
+Bahar Pars was born in Shiraz, Iran, and moved to Trelleborg, Sweden, in 1989 with her family after the war between Iran and Iraq.

+Between 2003 and 2007 she studied to become an actress at Teaterhögskolan in Stockholm (now Stockholms dramatiska högskola).

 Career

 Pars has had several roles in plays and also several films.
 She made her film debut in the 2006 film När mörkret faller.
 In 2008 she performed the role of Nina in Farnaz Arbabi's Måsen at Backateatern.
 At Uppsala City Theatre, Pars played the title roles in the plays Anna Karenina in 2010, the stage version of Låt den rätta komma in 2011, and Hedda Gabler in 2013, the latter directed by Farnaz Arbabi.